Highlighted NIH Data Science Community Engagement Activities

 The National Institutes of Health hosts and supports a rich variety of data science activities across the NIH campus as well as both nationally and internationally.
 The following events are part of the ongoing data science community outreach activities sponsored by the NIH Office of the Associate Director for Data Science, BD2K, and other NIH Institutes and Centers.

-A full day of events includes a presentation by our special guest, Dr. Carlos Bustamante, a workshop on Reproducible Research, and a Pi Day Scholars program for high school students and their teachers.
+A full day of events includes a keynote lecture by our special guest, Dr. Bonnie Berger, Pi-Co Lightning Talks, Posters/Demos, and a workshop on Reproducible Research.

 Submitting an Event, Activity, or Exhibit

-If your Institute, Center, or Office has an event or activity that you would like highlighted on this page, please submit a request with the website’s Contact Us form.
+If your Institute, Center, or Office has an event or activity that you would like highlighted on this page, please Contact Us.

 This page last reviewed on September 17, 2018